MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 <img src="./img/alphago_rl_vs_sft.png" style="width: auto; height: 300px;" />
 </center>

-This 'new and unique strategies' part made AlphaGo stand out, and specifically it caused what is now known as *Move 37*.
+This 'new and unique strategies' part made AlphaGo stand out, and it caused what is now known as *Move 37*.
 During a game against Lee Sedol, AlphaGo made a move that was so unexpected and so out of the ordinary that it was considered a mistake by Lee Sedol.
 But it turned out to be a brilliant, never before seen move, and it was this move helped decide the game in AlphaGo's favor.

 You can actually see the reactions to *Move 37* for yourself in this excerpt from the documentary "AlphaGo - The Movie": [Lee Sedol vs AlphaGo Move 37 reactions and analysis](https://www.youtube.com/watch?v=HT-UZkiOLv8).